laravelspa/zweb-blog/content/en/blog/02.laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/index.md

 It is necessary as a professional programmer to understand the types of relationships, but before that you must ask yourself an important question, what are the relationships in the first place?

 ## What are relationships in databases?
+{{< figure
+src="/img/laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/en/what-are-relationships-in-database.png"
+alt="What are relationships in databases?" caption="What are relationships in databases?"
+>}}
 When working with tables in a database that have relationships between them, we can describe these relationships as connections between those tables.
 This helps you organize and structure data effortlessly allowing for faster data reading and processing.

 ## What types of relationships are there in Laravel?
+{{< figure
+src="/img/laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/en/what-types-of-relationships-are-there-in-laravel.png"
+alt="What types of relationships are there in Laravel?" caption="What types of relationships are there in Laravel?"
+>}}
 There are three main types of relationships in databases that emerge in practice:
 * __one-to-one__: It is a single record associated with only one record.
 An example of this is that each user has one profile in another table.
 * __one-to-many__: It is the association of only one record with more than one other record.
 An example of this is that each writer has more than one article.